Batman: Year One

 Batman: Year One is an American comic book story arc written by Frank Miller and illustrated by David Mazzucchelli.
-Year One was originally published by DC Comics in Batman #404-407 monthly issues format in 1987.
+Year One was originally published by DC Comics in Batman #404-407 in 1987.
 The story recounts Batman's first year as a crime-fighter as well as exploring the life of recently transferred Gotham police detective Jim Gordon, building towards their first encounter and their eventual alliance against Gotham's criminal underworld.

 Publication history

 Development

 In an effort to resolve continuity errors in the DC Universe, Marv Wolfman and George Pérez produced the 12-issue limited series Crisis on Infinite Earths.
 Wolfman's plans for the DC Universe after Crisis on Infinite Earths included relaunching every DC comic with a new first issue.